 iii.
 Preparation of both solvency test and all necessary steps is a must to prevent distribution of dividends should Directors cease to be satisfied on reasonable grounds the company still meets the solvency test.

 For those unfamiliar, a solvency test is a type of financial forecast that provides companies insight into their financial health status.
 The purpose of the forecast conducted is to ensure that companies are capable in paying off their debts as and when it is due and within the time span of 12 months after distribution of dividends.

 The ideal time for conducting the test should be prior to the authorization of dividend proposal and the re-visitation of it before commencing with the actual distribution.

-i. be imprisoned for a term not exceeding 5 years
+i.
+Be imprisoned for 5 years

-ii. be fined a hefty sum of not more than RM3million
+ii.
+Fined a heavy sum of RM3million

-iii. or worse, BOTH!
+iii.
+Or worse, BOTH!

 i.
 Received the distribution in good faith

 ii.
 Has no knowledge the company didn’t satisfy the solvency test